Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

-While slowly going through the motions in the video, you may feel a pain in one or more of the positions.
+While slowly going through the motions in the video, you may feel pain in one or more of the positions.
 To get rid of such pain, identify the exact spot during the movement path you are making.
 Which notation sign hurts the most?
 Then slowly repeat that very small fraction of the movement that is causing the pain.
-Place a thumb on that painful point and exert tolerable pressure on that exact point while breathing the pain away.
-Then, to check for an increase in mobility and less pain, perform small, slow neck-rolls as shown below.
+Place a thumb on that pain point and exert tolerable pressure on that exact point while breathing the pain away.
+Then, to check for an increase in mobility and less pain, perform small, slow neck rolls as shown below.

 Starting in the neutral position, perform slow head-rolls clockwise and anti-clockwise several times to fully rotate the neck and loosen it completely.
 Listen to all the little noises inside your neck.
 Continue slowly rolling the head until the noises diminish considerably or completely go away.
 Good, but this is only the beginning of our neck movement notation journey.

 Performing the head roll regularly, after doing “Yes, “No”, and “Maybe” exercises, can give great relief.
 But as you will discover next, there is much more to loosening your neck than a neck roll.
 We have so far only covered the first six basic notation signs for moving the neck in three-dimensional space.
 By systematically combining the six basic movement notation signs, we discover 12 more signs to cover the full spectrum of possible head movements, arriving at a total of 18 signs.
 The following three combination charts each create 4 new positions.
 The first chart is a combination of the “yes” and “maybe” moves as illustrated below.